equilibrez/equilibrez.github.io/_posts/2025/12/2025-12-22-identifying-intermittent-reinforcement-loop.md

 ---

 In a structural analysis of relationships, your body serves as a high-precision sensor.
 It often detects a **Chaotic Source** (unpredictable behavior) before the logical brain can understand the it.
-When you are exposed to **Intermittent Reinforcement**—the "Slot Machine" effect of random kindness followed by neglect—your nervous system produces specific somatic indicators.
+When you are exposed to **Intermittent Reinforcement**—the "Slot Machine" effect of random kindness followed by neglect, abuse or test ; your nervous system produces specific somatic indicators.

 Identifying these "Somatic Red Flags" allows you to identify the interaction as a **Systemic Threat** rather than an emotional mystery.